EPRIE 2018: ‘Media in times of populism and post-truth politics – challenges and opportunities’

 To complete an application, the following documents are required:

-The application deadline is March 25, 2018.
+The application deadline is April 8, 2018 (extended deadline!).
 We welcome early applications.

 We kindly ask applicants to fill out the forms and send the required documents to firstname.lastname@example.org.
 Please note that we cannot consider incomplete applications for selection!